swiftlang/swift/docs/WindowsBuild.md

 1. Clone `apple/swift-lldb` into a folder named `lldb`
 1. Clone `apple/swift-llbuild` into a folder named `llbuild`
 1. Clone `apple/swift-package-manager` info a folder named `swift-package-manager`
-1. Clone `curl` into a folder named `curl`
-1. Clone `libxml2` into a folder named `libxml2`

 - Currently, other repositories in the Swift project have not been tested and may not be supported.

 This guide assumes your sources live at the root of `S:`.
 If your sources live elsewhere, you can create a substitution for this: